 Sahara Desert Luxury Camp Experience

-I chose Kam Kam Dunes because of their fantastic reviews.
+I chose Kam Kam Dunes because of its fantastic reviews.
 They offered everything I wanted from this experience along with a user-friendly website, great communication, and a picturesque camp inside and out.

 I also liked that they were deeper into the desert (you can see Algeria from the camp).
 Another plus is that Kam Kam is surrounded by tall dunes and is spaced out well from other camps.

-If you’re looking for a relaxing Sahara Desert luxury camp experience definitely consider Kam Kam.
+If you’re looking for a relaxing Sahara Desert luxury camp experience consider Kam Kam.
+Check availability here.

 exploring the nearby dunes on our own